YhoungBrown/Ecommerce-Web-API/README.md

 Run the project with:

-dotnet run --launch-profile https (to make .Net 8 run the program using the http profiles defined in the launchsetting.json)
+dotnet run --launch-profile https (to make .Net 8 run the program using the https profiles defined in the launchsetting.json)

 Server runs at: